 Building the Confirmation Endpoint

 In this presentation, we build the POST endpoint that confirms parcel delivery.
-The endpoint coordinates multiple operations: validating the parcel status, checking for duplicate confirmations, creating a DeliveryConfirmation record, auto-creating a "Delivered" tracking event, and updating the parcel's status and actual delivery date.
+We introduce a service layer that encapsulates business logic, coordinates multiple operations (validating the parcel status, checking for duplicate confirmations, creating a DeliveryConfirmation record, auto-creating a "Delivered" tracking event, and updating the parcel's status and actual delivery date), and keeps the endpoint handler clean and focused on HTTP concerns.

 The Request and Response DTOs

-Before writing the endpoint, define the data shapes.
+Before writing the service and endpoint, define the data shapes.
 The request DTO captures the proof-of-delivery data from the delivery driver:

 The ReceivedBy and DeliveryLocation fields are required.
 A delivery must always record who received the package and where it was left.
 The SignatureImage is optional because not all deliveries require a signature.
 The DeliveredAt timestamp comes from the driver's device.